ElementsProject/lightning/doc/getting-started/getting-started/configuration.md

 - **clear-plugins**

-  This option clears all _plugin_, _important-plugin_, and _plugin-dir_ options preceeding it, including the default built-in plugin directory.
+  This option clears all _plugin_, _important-plugin_, and _plugin-dir_ options preceding it, including the default built-in plugin directory.
 You can still add _plugin-dir_, _plugin_, and _important-plugin_ options following this and they will have the normal effect.

 - **disable-plugin**=_PLUGIN_